Sources of business finance: 6 ways to fund your start-up

 Secured loans require you to have assets you can sell if you can’t keep up repayments, whereas unsecured loans don’t – but they do need you to have a promising track record.

-Government initiatives.
-Government-backed firms such as The Start Up Loans Company – which lends between £500 and £25,000 in an unsecured loan – aim to make it easier for entrepreneurs to get going.
+The Start Up Loans Company lends between £500 and £25,000 in an unsecured loan – aim to make it easier for entrepreneurs to get going.

 Peer-to-peer lending platforms.
 Defined as ‘alternative finance’, online peer-to-peer lending platforms like Funding Circle enable businesses to borrow money from investors quickly and on a flexible basis.

-A speedy way to get cash into your business while you’re waiting on payments from customers or clients – and a good way to alleviate the headache caused by late-paying customers – invoice factoring and invoice financing are similar processes which operate in different ways.
+A speedy way to get cash into your business while you’re waiting on payments from customers or clients – and a good way to alleviate the headache caused by late-paying customers – invoice factoring is similar to invoice financing, but the processes operate differently.
+Both are explained below.

 Invoice factoring involves selling unpaid invoices (also known as receivables) to a financial company.